 Learn More From Our Sources

-- Medicare | Medicare Advantage Plans work? | Last accessed November 2022
+- Medicare | How do Medicare Advantage Plans work? | Last accessed November 2022

 - Medicare | Joining a Health or Drug Plan | Last accessed November 2022

-- Medicare | Preferred Provider Organization (PPO) | Last accessed May 2021
+- Medicare | Preferred Provider Organization (PPO) | Last accessed November 2022

-- Medicare | Private Fee-for-Service (PFFS) Plans | Last accessed May 2021
+- Medicare | Private Fee-for-Service (PFFS) Plans | Last accessed November 2022

 - Medicare | Special Needs Plans (SNP) | Last accessed November 2022